Ayush1011/learning/README.md

 # learning
-this app is for providing questin paper
+this app is for providing question paper